 CALL BEFORE YOU DIG: Any project which entails breaking soil require the contractor to coordinate with your local utility companies to identify underground objects such as gas, water and electric lines.

-Jerith carries several grades of aluminum fence which range from a residential grade typical for the common residential application to a heavier grade for commercial/industrial applications.
-Whatever the at hand may be; feel confident Jerith has a solution.
-Consult your contractor for their expert recommendation on the grade of fence for your project.
+Interstate carries several grades of aluminum fencing, ranging from residential grade for typical home applications to heavier grades for commercial and industrial uses.
+Whatever your needs may be, feel confident that Interstate has a solution.
+Consult your contractor for expert recommendations on the appropriate grade of fence for your project.

-The following styles have been engineered by Jerith to satisfy U.S Consumer Product Safety Commission’s (CPSC) Swimming Pool Enclosure Code:
+The following styles have been engineered by Visions Ornamental to satisfy U.S Consumer Product Safety Commission’s (CPSC) Swimming Pool Enclosure Code:

 Be sure to verify the requirements for swimming pool fencing in your area before ordering.